-Shell Packs are not the same as full drum sets.
+1. Shell Packs are not the same as full drum sets.

-Some online retailers simply do not make it clear enough that a "Shell Pack" consists of just the drums only.
+Some online retailers do not make it clear that a Shell Pack consists of just the drums only.
 To compound the problem, they often show you an image of the set with cymbals and hardware, and you would be forgiven for thinking that these items are included.
 This is not the case.
-Drum sets require hardware including cymbal stands, bass drum pedal, snare drum stand and hi hat stand.
+Drum sets require hardware, including cymbal stands, bass drum pedal, snare drum stand, and hi-hat stand.
 Unless it states specifically on the website that this is included in your price, you will most likely have to add a hardware pack, and this can increase your cost from the marked shell-pack price by upwards of $250.
-Some shell packs come with "holders", but these are the clamps that attach the drums to the bass drum, and this is not the same as drum hardware.
+Some shell packs come with holders, but these are the clamps that attach the drums to the bass drum, which is not the same as drum hardware.

-Cymbals are not included.
+2. Cymbals are not included.

-The throne is not included.
+3. The throne is not included.

-Your drum set will not arrive assembled.
+4. The drum set will not arrive assembled.

-Sticks and sound control products are not included.
+5. Sticks and sound control products are not included.

 Some basic starter packages will also include a pair of drum sticks, but these are normally cheap unbranded sticks.
 They don't normally last too long, so it's best to buy a good pair of sticks from a reputable brand.
 Many sets don't have sticks at all, which can be extremely annoying if you are unprepared for this.
 Sound control products such as mute pads, tone rings, and tone control gels are extra.
 You can find guidance on these products here.